IIIF/website/source/event/2020/boston/index.md

 ---

 {: class="alert"}
-Call for proposals now open!
-[Submit yours here][cfp], before **February 3 2020**.
+Registration now open!
+[Register now to lock in a spot at the conference][eventbrite].

 The 2020 [International Image Interoperability Framework (IIIF)][iiif] Annual Conference will be held in Boston June 1-4, 2020, and will be hosted jointly by [Harvard University][harvard] and the [Massachusetts Institute of Technology ][mit] (MIT).

-The Conference is intended for a wide range of participants and interested parties, including digital image repository managers, content curators, software developers, scholars, and administrators at libraries, museums, cultural heritage institutions, software firms, and other organizations working with digital images and audio/visual materials.
+This event is intended for a wide range of participants and interested parties, including digital image repository managers, content curators, software developers, scholars, and administrators at libraries, museums, cultural heritage institutions, software firms, and other organizations working with digital images and audio/visual materials.

+The **IIIF Showcase** is meant to introduce newcomers to IIIF, and those seeking to learn how IIIF is used in a variety of contexts.

+The **IIIF Workshops** offer more in-depth opportunities to learn about IIIF tools and platforms.

+The **IIIF Conference** features plenary presentations and breakout sessions about IIIF implementations around the world, including cutting edge use cases and demonstrations.

 All event proceedings will be in English.

 ### Logistics

-* Registration: Available early 2020
+* Registration: [Registration is now available!][eventbrite]
 * Dates: June 1-4, 2020
 * Locations: Boston, MA (See [map](#locations) below for venue locations and more)
     - IIIF Showcase, June 1: MIT Campus, Ray and Maria Stata Center